 The proposed filters are implemented on top of VTM-6.1 with the patch for CE1 applied.
 Test condition described in JVET-O2021 is used in the simulation.
 The anchor of the comparison is CE1 anchor, which uses the existing MCIF for reference picture down-sampling.
 Both results of PSNR1 (codec PSNR measured between the input of encoder and output of decoder at coding resolution by calculating MSE for each picture, accumulating MSEs for all pictures and calculating average PSNR from the accumulated MSE) and PSNR2 (end-to-end PSNR measured between the original video source and the up-sampled (if needed) decoded pictures using the existing VTM interpolation filters) are reported.
 The simulation results are shown in Tables 7 - 10.

+Based on the comment in the track discussion, additional tests on 2:1 ratio using 2x filters are performed.
+Test 1 uses 2x filter for regular MC (replacing MCIF 8-tap) for RPR.
+On top of test 1, test 2 uses 2x filter for AMVR half-pel (replacing SIF filter) for RPR.
+The test results are shown in Table 11, 12.

 Conclusion